 Recommended Proxy shippers

 Probably the biggest and most comfortable of all the proxy shippers.
 Everything is automated and you can even bid live on items at Yahoo Auctions.
 One of the biggest advantages is that you have multiple options how you want your items to be shipped.
 Most other proxy shipping service only offer EMS shipping which instantly makes it a very pricey affair and on top of that guarantees me that I’ll have to pay duty fees.
-Fromjapan is more flexible in this regard but if you like a more personal touch and maybe require a custom friendly invoice, I’d prefer spebid.
-Still, a very good choice and highly trustworthy.
+Fromjapan is more flexible in this regard and offers many different shipping methods and carriers.
+Since they implemented a service to customize the item costs for an official invoice that comes attached to the package, it’s the perfect proxy shipping service for me.

 Maybe the biggest advantage over other proxy services is their live bidding service on yahoo auction items (or sniper if that is preferred).